pkrumins/the-seasoned-schemer/readme.txt

 This repository contains all the code examples from the book "The Seasoned Schemer."
-"The Seasoned Schemer" is a continuation of "The Little Schemer" (http://bit.ly/4GjWdP) book.
+"The Seasoned Schemer" is the continuation of "The Little Schemer" (http://bit.ly/4GjWdP) book.
 It's written in the same style as "The Little Schemer", i.e., as a dialogue between you and the authors of the book, but the goal is different - it teaches you to think about the nature of computation.